mkirchner/gc/README.md

 ### Memory allocation and deallocation

 `gc` supports `malloc()`, `calloc()`and `realloc()`-style memory allocation.
-The respective funtion signatures mimick the POSIX functions (with the exception that we need to pass the garbage collector along as the first argument):
+The respective function signatures mimick the POSIX functions (with the exception that we need to pass the garbage collector along as the first argument):